Celayix Home » Essential Skills for Venue Management

 What is venue management?

 Venue management includes activities or duties related to the operations of buildings.
 These can be theatres, concert halls, hotels, conference centers, and sports arenas.
-Often time a venue manager may be responsible for handling multiple locations across different geographical locations.
+Often time a venue manager may be responsible for managing multiple venues across different geographical locations.

 You may also be responsible for: